FQ211776/MyDotfiles/Windows/configuring_windows10_neovim.md

-# My Ultimate PowerShell prompt with starship and the Windows Terminal
+# Neovim in Windows 10

 **Description :**